m-musikhin/quasar-calendar/readme.md

 | `num-days` | Number | The number of days to initially display and also the number of additional days to load up when the user scrolls to the bottom of the agenda. |
 | `agenda-style` | String | Defaults to "dot".
 You can also set this as "block" to use an infinite scroll design that is meant for mobile use. |
 | `scroll-height` | String | Defaults to `200px`, this is meant to define the size of the "block" style. |

+##TODO

+* Make computed events objects for cache and optimize perfomace, now recalculate on every render